Find schools

 To earn a PE license, water systems engineers generally need a degree from an ABET-accredited engineering program, a passing score on the FE exam, several years (typically four) of relevant work experience, and a passing score on the Principles and Practice of Engineering (PE) exam, offered by the NCEES.

 The PE exam tests for competency in a particular engineering discipline.
 The one most relevant to his profession is the Water Resources and Environmental Engineering PE exam.
 The nine-hour test covers both breadth and depth.
-The breadth section focuses on project planning, means and methods, soil mechanics, structural mechanics, hydraulics and hydrology, geometrics, materials, and site development.
-The depth section goes into analysis and design, closed conduit hydraulics, open channel hydraulics, hydrology, groundwater and wells, water quality, drinking water, and engineering economic analysis.
+This covers project planning, soil mechanics, analysis and design, hydraulics–closed conduit, hydraulics–open channel, materials, groundwater and wells, hydrology, water quality, drinking water, and wastewater collection and treatment, among others.

 Board and professional certifications are a voluntary but valuable addition to a water systems engineer’s career.
 These certifications demonstrate expertise and mastery in a subspecialty and can position professionals at the top of their field.
 Water systems engineers who attain these levels of certification often go on to steer the profession in new directions.